HubRise/website/content/apps/restaur-app/en/overview.md

 ## Description

-Restaur'App, by Anthemis, is an all-in-one solution for fast food delivery and other restaurants offering click and collect.
-It offers restaurants the opportunity to launch their own website and mobile app with a monthly subscription but no time commitment, no commission on sales (excluding bank fees).
+Restaur'App, developed by the Anthemis agency, is an all-in-one solution designed for fast food outlets for delivery and takeaway.
+It offers these businesses the opportunity to launch their website and mobile application for online ordering.
+Restaur'App is available through a monthly subscription, with no commitment and no commission on sales (excluding bank fees).

-Restaur'App includes a multitude of features, such as online sales, product management, the choice between several pickup methods (click and collect, delivery), and table reservations.
-It includes features such as secure payment, order management, tracking for operational teams and delivery staff, as well as customers loyalty options such as a loyalty programme, deals, and notifications on special offers.
+Restaur'App provides a multitude of features and customization options for online sales, product management, delivery management, and table reservations.
+It includes secure payment, order management, delivery tracking, a loyalty program, promotions, and mobile customer notifications.

 ## Integration Features